Ed Kavalee: Career

 In October 2017, Kavalee announced that he would be leaving the Marto, Ed & Robin breakfast show on Triple M Brisbane at the end of the year to spend more time with his family.
 The announcement came not long after his wife, Tiffiny Hall, had given birth to their son.

 In November 2017, Southern Cross Austereo announced that Kavalee would be joining Em Rusciano to co-host breakfast on 2Day FM replacing Harley Breen.
 It was later announced in December that Grant Denyer would join the show.
 Em, Grant & Ed remained on air until Southern Cross Austereo announced that it would end on Friday 16 August 2019 and will be replaced by a music focused show.

 Kavalee quickly moved over to a temporary role on Southern Cross Austereo's Hit Network national afternoon show, Hughesy & Kate, after Kate Langbroek announced she wasn't coming back to the show, or Australia, until 2020.
 Kavalee will stand in alongside Dave Hughes until at least the end of 2019.

-In November 2020, Southern Cross Austereo announced that Kavelee, Dave Hughes and Erin Molan would replace Jamie Angel to host The 2Day FM Morning Crew with Hughesy, Ed and Erin Molan from Monday, January 18 2021.
+In November 2020, Southern Cross Austereo announced that Kavelee, Dave Hughes and Erin Molan would replace Jamie Angel to host The 2Day FM Morning Crew with Hughesy, Ed and Erin Molan from Monday, 18 January 2021.
 A one-hour highlights package will air nationally at 6pm across the Hit Network.

+In August 2024, Southern Cross Austereo announced that Hughesy, Ed & Erin had been axed with 2Day FM taking a new direction.
+The last show aired on Wednesday 7 August.
+Jimmy & Nath will host breakfast for the remainder of the year.

+In March 2025, Kavalee was announced to be competing on the forthcoming ninth season of Network 10's The Amazing Race Australia alongside his wife Tiffiny Hall.
+The couple were eliminated after the first leg, ultimately finishing in last position.